 Paid Critiques – Nonfiction: Most genres, Bible studies, books, book proposals, Christian living, Christian ed/curriculum, Christian ministry/leadership, culture/contemporary issues, eco, evang, family/parenting, Health, Humor, Inspirational, Marriage, Prayer, Spiritual Growth, Spiritual Warfare, Women's Interests.
 Fiction: All BUT contemporary romance, romance, romantic suspense, southern, speculative.
 Children: All BUT articles.
 Other: Create a Brand, Marketing Plans, Website Evaluation.
 (For website evaluation email haleybarb @yahoo.com with “CCWC Paid Critique with Laree Lindburg” in subject line and your website URL in the body of the email.

 Editorial Interests – Electric Moon Publishing, LLC., is a collaborative publisher / hybrid publisher who is interested in innovative biblical messages.
 Emoon assists authors through any and every step of the publishing and marketing process – from writing, editing, cover design and interior layout to print, marketing, distribution, and website development.
 We enjoy building long-term relationships with our authors.
 Our goal is to publish skillfully written messages as a high quality end product.
 Interested especially in authors who have a speaking platform or ministry.
-Bible studies and nonfiction are best fits.
+Bible studies and nonfiction are best fits but they are open to working with authors of all Christian genres for adults, children, and YA.

 Electric Moon Publishing is prayerfully working on an upcoming ministry to promote Christian speakers and those with a solid message.
 Signal Speakers is looking for profiles to add to its database.
 Submit information, if interested in participating.